 FTSE 100 on course for monthly decline as virus fears rise

-Sept 30 (Reuters) - London's FTSE 100 fell on Wednesday and was headed for its second monthly decline in six as growing economic uncertainty due to the COVID-19 pandemic as well as Brexit subdued risk appetite.
+Sept 30 (Reuters) - London's FTSE 100 traded in a range-bound manner on Wednesday and was headed for a second monthly decline in six as growing economic uncertainty due to the COVID-19 pandemic as well as Brexit subdued risk appetite.

-The blue-chip FTSE 100 .FTSE lost 0.6%, led by travel and leisure .FTNMX5750 and construction stocks .FTNMX2350, while the mid-cap FTSE 250 .FTMC shed 0.4%, with analysts warning of higher volatility during the session as investors rebalance their portfolios at the end of the quarter.
+The blue-chip FTSE 100 .FTSE dropped 0.1%, led by oil and gas .FTNM0530 and healthcare stocks .FTNMX4530, while the mid-cap FTSE 250 .FTMC was flat, with analysts warning of higher volatility during the session as investors rebalance their portfolios at the end of the quarter.

-Meanwhile, data confirmed that Britain's economy shrank by a record 19.8% in the second quarter of 2020 when COVID-19 lockdown measures were in force, a slightly smaller decline than an initial estimate of a 20.4% fall in output.
+Meanwhile, data confirmed that Britain's economy shrank by a record 19.8% in the second quarter when COVID-19 lockdown measures were in force, slightly less than the initial estimate of a 20.4% fall.

+"It is clear that until rising uncertainties over U.S. elections, Brexit and COVID-19 are addressed in a more definite manner and markets see more positive forward looking data, investors are going to stay away from risk assets," said Andrea Cicione, a strategist at T.S.
+Lombard.

+Fears of further economic stress due to rising COVID-19 cases, coupled with Brexit uncertainty, have washed out gains seen over the previous month and dampened risk sentiment.

+The global mood was subdued on Wednesday after a chaotic first U.S. presidential debate turned investors cautious, though strong Chinese factory surveys gave a boost to Asian shares.
+MKTS/GLOB

+In company news, oil producer Royal Dutch Shell RDSa.L gained 1.1% even as it said it plans to cut more than 10% of its workforce in a bid to shift its business to low-carbon energy.

-British online fashion retailer Boohoo BOOH.L gained 2.3% after it raised its full-year guidance and reported a 51% jump in first-half profit.
+British online fashion retailer Boohoo BOOH.L dropped 2.4% even after it raised its full-year guidance and reported a 51% jump in first-half profit, while Morrisons MRW.L dropped 0.2% even though it said it would create 1,000 jobs to fulfil online order demand as the retail industry continues to feel the brunt of rising COVID-19 cases.

 (Reporting by Shashank Nayar in Bengaluru; Editing by Subhranshu Sahu)